shuffle-project/melvin-asr/docs/research/parallel_transcription/parallel_transcription.md

 - When working with multiple WhisperModel instances, the initialization must happen with a sligth time between one another or a race condition will throw an error.
 - It does not matter if you are instanciation multiple WhisperModel classes or one, the model is only one time in the RAM.
 Only tested for CPU!
 - As the multi and one WhisperModel instance approach are working pretty similar, it seems like we do not need to handle this part of the transcription process ourselfs.
 Working with once instance seems the easier and evenly "good" way.
 There is no way to use one model for CPU and GPU.
 - It is important to set the "cpu_treads" argument correctly, for the best case, of each CPU.
-This should be a config setting for ASR-API.
+This should be a config setting for the service.
 E.g. M2-CPU is 2 Threads and a 128 core CPU is 8 threads.
 - Setting the "num_workers" argmuent to the amount of parallel transcription we want to run, seems like a good way of doing things.
 The results are always one of the best.
 Setting more workers does not affect the time it takes, but blocks more CPU power.
 Using less does affect the time it takes.

 ## Arguments faster-whisper WhisperModel

->Args:
+> Args:
 > model_size_or_path: Size of the model to use (tiny, tiny.en, base, base.en,
 > small, small.en, medium, medium.en, large-v1, large-v2, large-v3, or large), a path to a
 > converted model directory, or a CTranslate2-converted Whisper model ID from the HF Hub.